CodeChica/plus-plus/guides/git.md

 ```

 In this example we're going to contribute changes to an existing project.
-To get started we need to create our own fork of the project.
+To get started we need to create our own fork (copy) of the project.
 To create a fork
 open https://github.com/CodeChica/novela in a web browser.
 Now click on the fork
 button.
 If a dialog pops up, choose your username as the location to fork the
-project too.
+project to.

 {% include youtube.html youtube_id="vLHFQYPTwfw" %}